ashani17/OrariClient/README.md

 Copy
 Edit
 npm run dev
-App will be available at: http://localhost:5173
+App will be available at http://localhost:5173

 🐳 Docker (Optional)
 bash